 - a.
-Except as may be otherwise allowed herein, biennial Assembly District Election Meetings shall be held for the purpose of electing from each Assembly District 14 members to this Committee and one representative to the Executive Board: - (1) The Election Meetings shall be held on the Saturday or Sunday of the weekends immediately prior to and following the weekend when the Martin Luther King, Jr. holiday is celebrated in odd- numbered years, with such meeting beginning no earlier than 10 am nor begin later than 2 pm, with the time for registration to be open for a four-hour period. - (2) Persons eligible to participate shall be all registered Democrats residing in the Assembly District, who have agreed in writing to abide by the Code of Conduct.
+Except as may be otherwise allowed herein, biennial Assembly District Election Meetings shall be held for the purpose of electing from each Assembly District 14 members to this Committee and one representative to the Executive Board: - (1) The Election Meetings shall be held on a pair of weekend dates (a Saturday and a Sunday of the same weekend) selected by the Chair of This Committee which are (a) no later than twenty-one (21) calendar days prior to the deadline for qualification for the immediately following Organizing Convention (which date is set by the Chair of This Committee pursuant to Article IV, section 1(a)(2)), and (b) shall be posted to the CADEM website and otherwise publicized no later than November 15 of the previous calendar year. - (2) Persons eligible to participate shall be all registered Democrats residing in the Assembly District, who have agreed in writing to abide by the Code of Conduct.

-- (a) Persons eligible to be candidates for Assembly District representative or Assembly District Representative to the Executive Board shall include all registered Democrats who were eligible to participate as such in the preceding General Election; provided however, that if a person turned 18, or became a United States citizen by virtue of naturalization, after the last day for registration for said election, execution on or before the end of the filing period referred to in Section 1(i) of the Article of a legally valid voter registration form showing a residence within the Assembly District shall constitute prima facie evidence of eligibility to participate; and has agreed in writing to abide by the Code of Conduct. - (b) In addition to the persons described in subsection (a) above, all persons who are unable to register to vote by reason of citizenship status are eligible to be candidates for Assembly District representative or Assembly District Representative to the Executive Board if they meet the following criteria: (1) on a form provided by the Chair of This Committee and posted to the Party website for download, the person fills out the form completely and attests that if eligible to register to vote they would do so and do so as Party Preference Democratic; (2) attests on that form that they reside at an address within the Assembly District of their candidacy and provide that address; (3) on that same form have obtained the name, voter registration address, and signature of a registered Democrat in the state of California, which person will be serving as a reference for the person submitting the form; (4) shall file the completed form on or before the end of the filing period referred to in Section 1(i) of this Article, and (5) agreed in writing to abide by the Code of Conduct. - (4) The Convener of the Election Meeting shall be selected by the Chair of this Committee in consultation with the Regional Director responsible for the Assembly District, no later than September 15 of the year prior to the ADEM meeting.
-The selected Convener must be a registered Democrat and pledge not to seek a DSCC seat nor an Executive Board position from that ADEM.
+- (a) Persons eligible to be candidates for Assembly District representative or Assembly District Representative to the Executive Board shall include all registered Democrats who have agreed in writing to abide by the Code of Conduct and (1) were eligible to vote in the preceding General Election or (2) turned 18, or became a United States citizen by virtue of naturalization, after the last day for registration for said election, and can provide proof of execution on or before the end of the filing period referred to in Section 1(i) of this Article of a legally valid voter registration form showing a residence within the Assembly District, which shall constitute prima facie evidence of eligibility to participate. - (b) In addition to the persons described in subsection (a) above, all persons who are unable to register to vote by reason of citizenship status are eligible to be candidates for Assembly District representative or Assembly District Representative to the Executive Board if they meet the following criteria: (1) on a form provided by the Chair of This Committee and posted to the Party website for download, the person fills out the form completely and attests that if eligible to register to vote they would do so and do so as Party Preference Democratic; (2) attests on that form that they reside at an address within the Assembly District of their candidacy and provide that address; (3) on that same form have obtained the name, voter registration address, and signature of a registered Democrat in the state of California, which person will be serving as a reference for the person submitting the form; (4) shall file the completed form on or before the end of the filing period referred to in Section 1(i) of this Article, and (5) agreed in writing to abide by the Code of Conduct.

+(4) The Convener of the Election Meeting shall be selected by the Chair of this Committee in consultation with the Regional Director responsible for the Assembly District, no later than September 15 of the year prior to the ADEM meeting.
+The selected Convener must be a registered Democrat and pledge to seek neither a seat on This Committee nor an Executive Board position through that ADEM.